lucashg11/landing-page-template/README.md

 # landing-page-template
-Landig page template using tailwindcss
+Landig page template using only HTML, CSS and vanilla JavaScript.